-1.2 PURPOSE CURRENT STATE PLANNING REQUIREMENTS
+1.2 PURPOSE

-The purpose of this 2007 Clean Air Plan (2007 Plan) is to facilitate the transition from the federal 1-hour ozone standard to the new 8-hour ozone standard, USEPA established planning requirements for areas such as Santa Barbara County which (1) had attained the federal 1-hour ozone standard by June 15, 2004, (2) were subject to a maintenance plan for the federal 1-hour ozone standard and (3) are classified as attainment for the federal 8-hour ozone standard.
-These requirements provide "anti backsliding" provisions specifying which of the federal 1-hour ozone obligations would continue to apply and required submission of a 10-year maintenance plan for the 8-hour federal ozone standard under Section 110(a)(1) of the federal Clean Air Act Amendments.
+To facilitate the transition from the federal one-hour ozone standard to the new eight-hour ozone standard, USEPA established planning requirements for areas such as Santa Barbara County which (1) had attained the federal one-hour ozone standard by June 15, 2004, (2) were subject to a maintenance plan for the federal one-hour ozone standard and (3) are classified as attainment for the federal eight-hour ozone standard.
+These requirements provide "anti backsliding" provisions specifying which of the federal one-hour ozone obligations would continue to apply and required submission of a 10-year maintenance plan for the eight-hour federal ozone standard under Section 110(a)(1) of the federal Clean Air Act Amendments.

-Our County's air quality has improved enough to be considered in attainment of the federal 8-hour ozone standard and a preliminary review of our air quality monitoring data indicates that we have attained the state 1-hour ozone standard.
-The 2007 Plan will continue to serve as our "road map' towards attaining the state ozone standard.
-While this 2007 Plan was prepared in the context of state planning requirements for attaining the state 1-hour ozone standard it fulfills three purposes - the aforementioned 1-hour ozone standard attainment demonstration, maintenance of the 1-hour standard and how we plan to attain the state 8-hour standard.
-This 2007 Clean Air plan (2007 Plan) also charts a course of action that will provide for ongoing maintenance of the federal 8-hour ozone standard through the year 2014.
+While Our County's air quality has improved enough to be considered in attainment of the federal eight-hour ozone standard and a preliminary review of our air quality monitoring data indicates that we have attained the state one-hour ozone standard.
+The 2007 Plan will continue to serve as our "road map' towards attaining the state ozone standard. we have yet to comply with the state one-hour ozone standard.
+While this 2007 Plan was prepared in the context of state planning requirements for attaining the state one-hour ozone standard it fulfills three purposes - the aforementioned one-hour ozone standard attainment demonstration, maintenance of the one-hour standard and how we plan to attain the state eight-hour standard.
+The purpose of tethis 2007 Clean Air plan (2007 Plan) is to also charts a course of action that will provide for ongoing maintenance of the federal eight-hour ozone standard through the year 2014. as well as the expeditious attainment of the state one hour ozone standard.
 These plans have been developed for Santa Barbara County as required by both the 1998 California Clean Air Act (State Act) and the 1990 Federal Clean Air Act Amendments (Federal Act).